crisperdue/prooftoys-site/content/inference.md

 ---
-title: 'Inference'
+title: "Rewriting"
-date: 2019-02-11T19:27:37+10:00
-weight: 4
 ---

-# Inference in Prooftoys
+# Inference - replacement and rewriting

+##### Table of contents

+{{< TOC >}}

+## Introduction

-The logic underlying proofs in Prooftoys (and Mathtoys) use a very small number of primitive concepts, with one simple rule of inference and a bare handful of axioms.
+Reasoning in Prooftoys ultimately relies on a very small number of "primitive" concepts, with one simple rule of inference and a bare handful of axioms.
 This has the advantage of simplicity, but the deductive steps are small, so almost any proof needs many steps.

-Proofs that you will actually work with also use a small number of different concepts and operations, but they are at a higher level so you can reason in bigger but still understandable steps.
+Proofs that you will actually work with also use a small number of different concepts and operations, but each step accomplishes more so you can reason in bigger but still understandable steps.
 The higher-level deduction steps you use in a proof do their work using the low-level primitives, so the correctness of proofs in Prooftoys only depends on correct implementation of the basic primitives.